georchestra/georchestra/migrations/22.0/README.md

 ## CAS 6

-Existing CAS webapp has been removed.
-The new CAS authentication for georchestra lives in its [own repository](https://github.com/georchestra/georchestra-cas-server).
+Existing CAS webapp sources have been removed from this repository.
+The new CAS webapp sources for georchestra now live in their [own repository](https://github.com/georchestra/georchestra-cas-server).

-For more information on the upgrade from CAS 4 to CAS 6, please refer to [issue 2799](https://github.com/georchestra/georchestra/issues/2799).
+For more information on the upgrade from CAS 4 to CAS 6, please refer to [issue 2799](https://github.com/georchestra/georchestra/issues/2799) and [installation instructions](../../setup/cas6.md).